 "C:\Documents and Settings\User\Local Settings\Application Data\Google\Chrome\Application\chrome.exe --explicitly-allowed-ports=6666

-Click on Apply and then click on OK for the change to take effect.
+- Click on Apply and OK for the change to take effect.

 2] Reset or Reinstall Google Chrome

-To reset Chrome browser, make sure that Google Chrome is not running anywhere in the background using the Task Manager.
+To reset Chrome browser, use the Task Manager to ensure that Google Chrome is not running anywhere in the background.

-Now, hit the WINKEY + R combinations to open Run and then navigate to the following path,
+- Now, press the WINKEY + R combinations to open Run and then navigate to the following path:

-Now, select the folder named as Default and hit the Shift + Delete button combinations and then click on Yes for the confirmation prompt you get.
+- Now, select the folder Default, hit the Shift + Delete button combinations, and then click Yes for the confirmation prompt you get.

-After deleting the Default folder, open Google Chrome and click on the Menu button denoted by three verticle dots in the top right corner.
+- After deleting the Default folder, open Google Chrome and click the Menu button in the top right corner, denoted by three verticle dots.

-Now, scroll down to the Restore Settings to their original defaults button and click on it.
+- Now, please scroll down to the Restore Settings to their original defaults button and click on it.

 This will now give you a prompt like this-